-To simplify our wording we shall informally identify patterns with syntactic elements that they represent.
-E.g. we will say that (9.4.1-1) is a metaprogram, rather than a pattern of a metaprogram.
+To simplify our wording we shall informally identify schemes with syntactic entities that they represent.
+E.g. we will say that (9.4.1-1) is a metaprogram, rather than a scheme of a metaprogram.

-From the perspective of MetaLingua our nuclear rule is an atomic metacondition, whereas the implicative rule is a compound metacondition of the form where mco-i's are metaconditions and where propositional connectives and and implies are classical connectives.
+From the perspective of Lingua-V our nuclear rule is an atomic metacondition, whereas the implicative rule is a compound metacondition of the form where mco-i's are metaconditions.

+'''

 (mco-1and mco-2) implies mco-3

+'''